This video is sponsored by Skillshare – the first 1000 people to use this link will get a 2 month free trial of Skillshare Premium Membership.

 It’s that time again… SPF mythbusting time!
 Because no matter how hard I try, more of them turn up.
 (I did a video on SPF myths last year – check that out as well if you haven’t already.)

-Video is here, scroll down for the written version!
+Video is here on YouTube, scroll down for the written version!

 Myth 1: Chemical and physical sunscreens work in different ways